SceneAK/gonzsale-kartul/docs/backend_doc.md

 # TASK BACKLOG
 Order of Importance, descending

+Test product_availability creation, edit, & ordering
+test createMulter's field()
+test editing and creating store.

+## Seperate product_images table
+- Create product_images (image_id, product_id, imageSrc, image_order)
+- change how images are added in createProduct, editProduct
+- change how images are served in getProduct, getProducts
+## Add Address Functionality
+- add product_deliver_method ENUM('GONZAGA', 'TO_ADDRESS');
+    - If an order is placed on a product with 'TO_ADDRESS', server requires user to provide an address.
+- add user_address table
-## Deployment
+## Deployment Preparation
 - create .env file
+- Retest all functions

-## product.js
+## Frontend Integration
+- All the routes, check if they have a page or not
+- For each page, make the .fetch() request and the logic to display on screen
+    - checklist:
+    - product
+    - order
+    - store
+    - user
+    - transaction

+## Design Rework & Refactoring
+- Split store Images into their own store_images table (store_id, store_imgSrc, store_QR_imgSrc)
+- Split product images into their own product_images table (image_id, product_id, product_image)
 - Get Products Filtered maybe rethink whether or not it should be in body or params?
+- Refactor entire shit.
+Centralized logic along with centralized SQL queries please i beg
+    - User Mysql query maker or somthing
+## Complete Functions
     - Delete Product
-- Limit number of variants
-## store.js
     - Delete Store
+    - Edit Profile
+## Payment Gateway
+- rename transaction table to basic_tansactions table
-## order.js
+## Mailing
 - Mailing Customers when order status changes, when product gets deleted, when
-## transaction.js
-- Payment Gateway
-## user.js
-- Edit Profile
-- Change Password, maybe use mailer
+- Change Password
+# Security Concerns & Abuse Protection
+- Limit number of variants
+- Express-Rate-Limiter
+- Cors check reconfig
-## Refactor
+## Preorder scheduler
-- Refactor this shit.
-Centralized logic along with centralized SQL queries please i beg